K.B. Recycling Industries Ltd. - GuruFocus.com

-TEL AVIV, ISRAEL / ACCESSWIRE / May 2, 2023 / K.B.
-Recycling Industries Ltd., conducting business as "Alkemy", is currently rebranding to "oceansix future paths Ltd." ("the Company" or "oceansix") and is a publicly-traded Company on the TSX Venture Exchange in Toronto (TSXV, CUSIP M62895103, AKMY), in New York (OTCQB:AKMYF), and since November 2022 also listed and traded at Frankfurt Stock Exchange (WKN A3CPD2, ISIN: IL0011747214, 5FC).
+TEL AVIV, ISRAEL / ACCESSWIRE / May 3, 2023 / K.B.
+Recycling Industries Ltd., ("the Company" or "oceansix") whose name is changed to "oceansix future paths Ltd." effective May 4, 2023 (the ordinary shares will commence trading on the TSX Venture Exchange under its new ticker symbol, "OSIX") is a publicly-traded Company on the TSX Venture Exchange in Toronto (TSXV:AKMY, Financial) (CUSIP M62895103), in New York (OTCQB:AKMYF), and since November 2022 also listed and traded at Frankfurt Stock Exchange (WKN A3CPD2, ISIN: IL0011747214, 5FC).
 The Company is headquartered in Israel and operates a research and development center as well as a production facility in Valencia, Spain.

+The Company is pleased to announce that Salvador Cabañas (45) was appointed as Chief Financial Officer (CFO) for oceansix GmbH effective April 17, 2023.
+Further, Salvador was appointed as CFO of oceansix future paths Ltd. effective May 1, 2023.
+At this time Danny Haklai resigned as CFO.
+The Company and its shareholders thank Danny for his great commitment, his passionate dedication and for the successes achieved with him.

+Salvador joined oceansix from Arabian Cement Company (ACC) in Egypt (2018-2023) as CFO.
+ACC is a subsidiary of Grupo Bertolin, a construction holding company established in Spain.
+He contributed to improving and developing new processes after ACC's IPO end of 2015 in areas such as internal control, costing, treasury, tax planning, IT strategy and data analytics.
+Prior to that, Salvador also held several different managerial roles in Xylem, a leading global water technology provider, as a Technical Director and Commercial Excellence Director for Europe.
+He led the development of Xylem's commercial operating system, expanding digital and IT efforts focused on increasing global efficiency and finance profitability.

 You are invited to be a part of oceansix' impact, business, and future to build better tomorrows.